Charles Catton

-Charles Catton RA (1728 in Norwich – 28 August 1798, in London), sometimes referred to as Charles Catton the elder, was a notable English coach painter, landscape, animal and figure painter of the late 18th century, and one of the founder members of the Royal Academy of Arts.
+Charles Catton RA (1728 in Norwich – 28 August 1798, in London), sometimes referred to as Charles Catton the elder, was an English coach painter, landscape, animal and figure painter of the late 18th century, and one of the founder members of the Royal Academy of Arts.

 Life and work

 Catton was born in Norwich, Norfolk, in 1728, and said to be one of 35 children that his father had from his two marriages.
 He was apprenticed to a London coach painter, or, according to some sources, a carpenter by the name of Maxwell, and studied drawing at the St. Martin's Lane Academy.
 He was mainly known as a landscape and animal painter, but also had a good knowledge of the figure, and a talent for humorous design.
 In 1781, he published an etching called The Margate Packet.

 He became a member of the Society of Artists, and exhibited various pictures in its galleries in 1760–1764.
 He was outstanding as a coach painter, producing ornamental panels for carriages, floral embellishments, and heraldic devices to the highest quality, eventually becoming coach-painter to King George III.